GGaya/Entrust-SW-Technical-exercise/README.md

 # Entrust-SW-Technical-exercise

-This is a .txt pagination application made in golang (Go) where:
+This is a .txt pagination application made with golang (Go) where:

   -	Each line consists of a maximum of 80 characters.